 It’s no secret that customers prefer to do business with companies that make doing business easy.
-Increasingly, that means embracing an end-to-end digital customer experience — a trend the manufacturing industry has been slow to adopt.
+Increasingly, that means embracing an end-to-end digital customer experience in manufacturing — a trend the industry has been slow to adopt.

 Consumers have been conditioned by Amazon and other online retailers to expect responsive, timely and transparent interactions.
 They want to browse, purchase, track and return items from a device of their choosing at a time that suits them.
 If they have to jump through hoops to find information or complete a transaction, they’ll take their business elsewhere.
 This is a cultural phenomenon that is not shifting back, and it clearly applies to users across all generations.

 Those same expectations are shaping interactions in the manufacturing sector.
 If we can research, order, track and pay for everything from furniture to groceries online, the thinking goes, why can’t we expect the same from the manufacturing industry?

 Yet many manufacturers are still operating in the “black box” model of engagement.
 That is, the customer places an order on one end of the transaction and accepts the order at the other end.
 Everything that happens in between is a mystery.

 This level of engagement won’t be enough to maintain customer loyalty, much less grow volume and revenue, over the long term.
 As buyers become more discriminating, the pressure is on for manufacturers to adapt.

 Manufacturers of commodities are well aware that there are limited options for standing out in a crowd.
 They can compete based on price or quality, or even on faster turnaround or reliability.
 But a competitor can enter the market tomorrow promising the same, or even better.